 The Company has adopted an accounting policy of measuring its preference share liabilities at fair value through profit or loss in accordance with IFRS 9 with fair value movements recognised in the Statement of Profit or Loss and Other Comprehensive Income.
-The preference share liabilities is measured at fair value on a stand alone basis and the Company uses sum of the parts valuation method to measure the fair value of the preference shares.
+The preference share liabilities are measured at fair value on a stand-alone basis and the Company uses the same valuation method to measure the fair value of the preference shares.